CityUniversityLondon/social-hub-node/README.md

 ```

 ### Adding new social account or updating a token
-If a token has expire or a new twitter account needs to be added this can be done in the accounts/accounts.json
+If a token has expire or a new twitter account needs to be added this can be done in the accounts/accounts.json.
+The file is located on the server because the Git repo is currently public
 ```
 just add a new node to either social accounts "accounts":{